Fiware/showcase.gsma.dataModels/specs/ThreePhaseAcMeasurement/doc/spec.md

             -   type: [Number](http://schema.org/Number)
     -   Optional

--   `THDVoltage` : Total harmonic distortion of voltage for each phase.
+-   `thdVoltage` : Total harmonic distortion of voltage for each phase.
 The actual values will be conveyed by one subproperty per alternating current
     phase: L1, L2 and L3